Identifying CP Basis Invariants in SMEFT: Invariants in the Framework of SMEFT

 with

 and

 Therefore, the total number of invariants can be given by the leading positive terms of PL as

 where the first CP-odd invariants as discussed earlier show up at order six and we list them up to order eight.
 Additionally, the first joint invariant appears in order seven.
+For the $\nu$SMEFT dim-5 with three generations of neutrinos, the invariants identified using our method correspond entirely with those observed in~\cite{Jenkins:2009dy}.

 In the next section, we show identification of Ring-diagram in the presence of the dim-5 and one dim-6 operators.